paulihano/focus/README.md

-# focus
+# focus (: simple pride and joy :)
-##Very small window switcher and program starter written in bash.
+Very small window switcher and program starter written in bash.

-## This should be the most used program by any keyboard user.
+## focus should be the most used program by any keyboard user.

 * focus eliminates need to activate programs or choose windows via a desktop.
 * focus goes staright to an exising window via the window manager or executing a command.